Pat-7-626/final_project/Proposal.md

 #### A lead student user submits a project proposal
 - input a project proposal (a PDF link)
-- call a function that allows to update a value associated with a key in a Project_data table; update Proposal and Status
+- call a function that allows to update a value associated with a key in Project and Project_data table; update Proposal and Status
+- call a function that allows to update a dictionary in Proposal_data table

 ---

 #### A faculty user evaluates a project proposal
 - display a project proposal from Project_data table (a PDF link)
-- if disapproved; disapproved += 1
+- if disapproved; pass
-- if approved; approved += 1
+- if approved; number += 1
+- call a function that allows to update a value associated with a key in Proposal_data table

-Note: disapproved and approved are collected in Proposal class that is going to be created
+Note: disapproved and approved are collected in Proposal_data table

 ---

 #### When every faculty users has evaluated a certain project proposal
-- if disapproved < approved; a project proposal approved; call a function that allows to update a value associated with a key in a Project_data table; update Status
+- if number >= 2; a project proposal approved; call a function that allows to update a value associated with a key in Project and Project_data table; update Status, in a Proposal_data table; update result
-- if disapproved >= approved; a project proposal disapproved; call a function that allows to update a value associated with a key in a Project_data table; update Status
+- else; a project proposal disapproved; call a function that allows to update a value associated with a key in Project and Project_data table; update Status, in a Proposal_data table; update result

 ---

-#### edit after consoling with the teacher
-change from making every faculty evaluate to only 3 of each project